phwebcloud/nodejs-mysql-dockercompose/README.md

 - Access the application using the Server IP on browser, or just localhost(in case you installed locally).
 - To check the inserts on the database, run:

-   `docker exec mysql mysql -pdeliverymuch -e 'SELECT * FROM preferences.preferences';`
+   `docker exec mysql mysql -pdefpass -e 'SELECT * FROM preferences.preferences';`